-- the human physiological systems. - the different aspects of biosignal acquisition. - different biopotential recorders. - biomedical instruments involved in medicine field. - the various methods available in the use of new modern techniques in biomedicine.
+- the human physiological systems. - the different aspects of biosignal acquisition. - different biopotential recorders such as EEG, ECG, EMG, EOG - biomedical instruments involved in advanced operation theatres - the application of biomaterials towards specialized medical equipment such as electron microscope and radiation detectors

-PHDY114 RADIATION PHYSICS L T P
+RADIATION PHYSICS